Please note: Tour information and pricing may have changed but the experience is still accurately portrayed in this review.

 This past Saturday, I had the enormous pleasure of experiencing the Blue Line of the Franschhoek Wine Tram.
 Like their other lines (of which there are several), it allows passengers the chance to select a maximum of five to six (out of eight) Franschhoek wine farms to hop-on, hop-off at.

-It had been over three years since I last travelled to that beautiful part of the country (undoubtedly one of my ultimate favourites, aside from Cape Town and the False Bay coastline) and the chance to see several wine farms in the course of one fun-filled day left me almost bursting with excitement (especially as it was intended as something of a pre-birthday trip for me) and anxiety.
+It had been over three years since I last travelled to that beautiful part of the country – undoubtedly one of my ultimate favourites, aside from Cape Town and the False Bay coastline.
+And the chance to see several wine farms in the course of one fun-filled day left me almost bursting with nervous excitement.
+(Especially as it was intended as something of a pre-birthday trip for me.)

-The anxiety was largely down to the Heavens opening the day before and finally, providing some desperately sought-after rain, which I was very relieved and happy about, though it left me worrying about the possibility of the trip occurring.
+The nervous part was largely down to the Heavens opening the day before and finally, providing some desperately sought-after rain.
+Which, although I was very relieved and happy about, left me worrying about the trip happening at all.

-Although Franschhoek Wine Tram offers a few lines – with different wine farms to choose from – like the Blue, Green, Red, Yellow and Purple, as well as group tours, I opted for the Blue Line.
+Franschhoek Wine Tram offers a few lines – with different wine farms to choose from – such as the Blue, Green, Red, Yellow and Purple, as well as group tours.
+For this trip, I opted for the Blue Line.

-It includes a choice between the following wine estates: Mont Rochelle, La Lude, La Bri, La Bourgogne, Holden Manz, La Couronne, Rickety Bridge (tram), and Grande Provence (tram), at a cost of R220 per person, with great discounts on wine tastings and pairings at many of these estates.
+Which, at the time of writing, included a choice between the following wine estates: Mont Rochelle, La Lude, La Bri, La Bourgogne, Holden Manz, La Couronne, Rickety Bridge (tram), and Grande Provence (tram), at a cost of R240 per person.
+Included in the pricing are great discounts on wine tastings and pairings at many of the estates.

-From the estates, you can also pre-book lunch or a picnic to enjoy and purchase take-home wine, which will be kept safe for you on the tram bus or at the Ticket Office until the end of your journey, upon which you may retrieve it.
-(We would settle on the picnic and wine tasting experiences for the day.)
+From the estates, you can also pre-book lunch or a picnic to enjoy and purchase take-home wine.
+This will be kept safe for you on the tram bus or at the Ticket Office until the end of your journey, upon which you may retrieve it… For the day, we would settle on the picnic and wine tasting experiences.

-My friend and I left bright and early from the Mother City, ensuring we had ample time to reach the Franschhoek Wine Tram ticket office, which is situated in a courtyard area, known as Franschhoek Square, at 32 Huguenot Road, Franschhoek.
+My friend and I left bright and early from the Mother City, ensuring we had ample time to reach the Franschhoek Wine Tram ticket office.
+It is situated in a courtyard area, known as Franschhoek Square, at 32 Huguenot Road, Franschhoek.

 The ticket office is also where you board and will be dropped off, at the beginning and end of your journey respectively.

-To collect or purchase your tickets (booking in advance is advised and can be done online), you must be there at least fifteen minutes before your departure time.
+To collect or purchase your tickets, you must be there at least fifteen minutes before your departure time.
+Note: Booking in advance is advised and can be done online.